Peugeot says share issue oversubscribed

-PARIS (Reuters) - French carmaker PSA Peugeot Citroen (PEUP.PA) said on Wednesday the second part of its share issue was oversubscribed, with demand reaching 145 percent of the shares offered.
+PARIS, May 21 (Reuters) - French carmaker PSA Peugeot Citroen said on Wednesday the second part of its share issue was oversubscribed, with demand reaching 145 percent of the shares offered.

 Under the plan, the French state and Dongfeng will each acquire 14.1 percent of the carmaker, which posted a net loss of more than 7 billion euros for 2012-13.